Analysis | Luke Walton might be the only NBA coach on a true hot seat entering the season

 Frank Vogel will need to improve on a disappointing, injury-plagued first-round exit after the Los Angeles Lakers’ sparkly summer.
 And while Steve Kerr led the Warriors to three titles in four years, a third straight playoff absence during Stephen Curry’s prime would be hard to swallow for Golden State’s free-spending owners.

-Even so, none of these prominent names is facing nearly as much preseason heat as Mike Budenholzer was last year before the Milwaukee Bucks coach guided a title run and secured a contract extension.
+Even so, none of these prominent names are facing nearly as much preseason heat as Mike Budenholzer was last year before the Milwaukee Bucks coach guided a title run and secured a contract extension.
 That leaves Gregg Popovich, by far the NBA’s longest-tenured coach, as this season’s biggest wild card.

 The 72-year-old Popovich, who reportedly signed a three-year extension in 2019, has plugged along through multiple summers of speculation that he could retire after coaching at the Tokyo Olympics.
 USA Basketball took gold in August, further bolstering Popovich’s resume, which already included five championships and three Coach of the Year awards.
 If the retooling Spurs win 26 games this season, Popovich will surpass Don Nelson’s 1,335 career wins to become the winningest coach in NBA history.
 Might that tremendous milestone, plus the Tokyo gold and San Antonio’s somewhat dim outlook, be enough to convince the future Hall of Famer to exit stage left?